gi-iitk/gi-iitk.github.io/facilities.md

 description:students in Geoinformatics Laboratory

 ---
-##Students in Geoinformatics Laboratory
+## Students in Geoinformatics Laboratory
 <p><i><small>updated as on 16-04-2024</small></i></p>
-The total number of students currently registered in the GI lab.
+The complete list of students currently registered under the GI lab.
 <table>
 <colgroup>
 <col width="60%" />